bhuman/CABSL/Readme.md

 they are given.
 If an option determines that it cannot currently be executed, it stays in its `initial_state`.
 Otherwise, it is run normally.
 `select_option` stops after the first option that was actually executed.
+`select_option` returns whether an option was actually executed or whether all options refused to activate.
 Note that an option that stays in its `initial_state` when it was called by `select_option` is considered as not having been executed at all if it has no action block for that state.
 If it has, the block is still executed, but neither the `option_time` nor the `state_time` are increased.
-A call to `select_option` could, e.g., look like this, assuming the three options called behave as it was described above:
+A call to `select_option` could, e.g., look like this, assuming the three options called behave as it was described
+above:

     select_option({
       "play_striker",